cuthbertLab/music21/buildDoc/rst/quickStart.rst

 Starting Python and Importing Modules
 -------------------------------------

-Like all Python functionality, music21 can be run from a Python script (a .py file) or interactively from the Python intepreter.
+Like all Python functionality, music21 can be run from a Python script (a .py file) or interactively from the Python interpreter.
 The Python interpreter is designated with the command prompt `>>>`.

 On UNIX-based operating systems with a command line prompt (Terminal.app on Mac OS X), entering `python` will start the Python interpreter.

-On Windows, starting the Python.exe applicatoin or IDLE.py will provide an interactive Python session.
+On Windows, starting the Python.exe application or IDLE.py will provide an interactive Python session.

 Once you start Python, you can check to see if your music21 installation is correctly configured by trying to import a music21 module.
-A module is a Python file that offers reusuable resources.
+A module is a Python file that offers reusable resources.
 These are all found inside the music21 package, so often we will import a module from music21.
-To import the `corpus` module from music21, enter the following command.
+To import the :mod:`music21.corpus` module from music21, enter the following command.

 >>> from music21 import corpus
 >>>